top of page

 REV. JOELYNN T. STOKES, ESQ.

-knowledge.
-Being obedient, she obtained a Master of Arts in Pastoral Counseling from Ashland Theological Seminary and a Master of Arts in Religious Studies, with a concentration in Biblical Studies, from the University of Detroit-Mercy.
+Rev. Joelynn earned a Master of Arts in Pastoral Counseling from Ashland Theological Seminary and a Master of Arts in Religious Studies, with a concentration in Biblical Studies, from the University of Detroit-Mercy.
+She received her Juris Doctorate degree from Hofstra University Law School in New York and her Bachelor’s degree in Business and Psychology from Vanderbilt University in Tennessee.
+Most recently she was honored to be invited to join the inaugural class of Duke Divinity School’s Black Church and Community Development Institute.

 History